Paige-Gug/A3_Group3A_FinalGame/README.md

 ## GenAI

-The code was written by Paige Gugeler, Tristan Whalen, Annika Zamora and Andrea Sobiesiak but they used GenAI to help refine complex code and create comments.
+The code was written by Paige Gugeler, Tristan Whalen, Annika Zamora and Andrea Sobiesiak, but they used GenAI to help refine complex code and create comments.